Army–Navy lacrosse rivalry

 The Army–Navy lacrosse rivalry is an intercollegiate lacrosse rivalry between the Army Black Knights and the Navy Midshipmen.
 The two programs, historical rivals in other sports like football and soccer, have a fierce and nationally-relevant rivalry in lacrosse as well.
 With 25 national championships, 10 Final Fours in the NCAA era, and 190 consensus first team All-Americans, the two teams have been integral to the game's history.
-The rivalry carries a different spirit than many others in collegiate lacrosse, described by former Navy goalie Ryan Kern as: "t’s the same camaraderie that you had in the fall with the football game and it kind of comes out again in the spring with the lacrosse game,” Navy junior goalie Ryan Kern said.
+The rivalry carries a different spirit than many others in collegiate lacrosse, described by former Navy goalie Ryan Kern as: "It’s the same camaraderie that you had in the fall with the football game and it kind of comes out again in the spring with the lacrosse game,” Navy junior goalie Ryan Kern said.
 “No doubt, all the other sports are important, but just the sheer number of people that come to this game is crazy — just like the football game.
 You see 16,000 people come to a regular season lacrosse game, and that’s not happening at other lacrosse programs."
-After 101 meetings, Navy leads the series 62–36–3 through 2021.
+After 103 meetings, Navy leads the series 63–37–3 through 2023.

-Series History
+Series history

-Pre-NCAA Era (1924 to 1970)
+Pre-NCAA era (1924 to 1970)

 The teams first met in 1924, with the Midshipmen shutting out Army 5–0 in West Point.
 The rematch occurred the next year in Annapolis, the second of four consecutive Navy victories to begin the series.
 A tie in 1928 was part of the Midshipmen's first national championship season and 7–1–1 record.
 That game was followed by a three goal Army win five years later, their first in the rivalry; the series has been played annually since.
 The 1940s were a high point for the rivalry, as Army would capture national championships in the 1944 and 1945 seasons, sharing the '45 title with the Midshipmen.
 Navy campaigns in 1943, 1946, and 1949 also resulted in titles during this period.

 Another crucial period began in the late '50s, as either Army or Navy won at least a share of the Wingate Memorial Trophy every year from 1958 to 1970.
 The lone exception during this stretch was 1968, when Johns Hopkins won the national championship outright.
 Navy's dominance over the sport was only checked by the Black Knights, the only team from the 1959 to 1966 to defeat the Mids.
 '61 and '63 victories in Annapolis by the Cadets were the only by a collegiate program during this period.
 Both teams entered the 1964 game with identical 8–0 records, with Navy pulling off their first win of four straight victories.